open-mmlab/mmdetection/docs/INSTALL.md

 import sys
 sys.path.insert(0, osp.join(osp.dirname(osp.abspath(__file__)), '../'))
 ```

-or run the following command in the terminal of corresponding folder.
+Or run the following command in the terminal of corresponding folder to temporally use the current one.
 ```shell
 export PYTHONPATH=`pwd`:$PYTHONPATH
 ```